ezBastion/doc/setup/01-ezb_pki.rst

-ezBastion PKI (ezb_db)
+ezBastion PKI (ezb_pki)
 ======================

 The PKI (Public Key Infrastructure) is the first node to be installed.
 It will be in charge to create and deploy the ECDSA pair key, used by all ezBastion's node to communicate.
-The certificates are use to sign JWT too.
+The certificates are used to sign JWT too.

 Prerequisite
 ------------